nulib/dc-nextjs/README.md

 // Build static files to the /out directory npm run export

-// Serve locally
+// Serve locally from the /out directory cd out npx serve
-cd out
-npx serve

-// Open up your locally hosted url and test
+// Open up your locally hosted url and view the static site

 ```

 ## API

-TODO: Investigate this more

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+There is a sample `/api/collection` endpoint which just returns a mock object.
+You can see this in action at: `http://localhost:3000/local-api`